 - If this is not possible, you need to configure the device to be unlocked from Device settings on the Admin pages.

-- Enter “Security” on Device settings
+- Enter “Security” in Device settings

 - Set correct Date & Time to devices.
-If you get questions why tests were executed yesterday or tomorrow, you know what is wrong and how to fix it:
+If you get questions about why tests were executed yesterday or tomorrow, you know what is wrong and how to fix it:

 - Set all “Location Services” on.

 - Install Chrome and other browsers.
-Eventually people want to test on different browsers than what was delivered as part of the device.
+Eventually, people want to test on different browsers than what was delivered as part of the device.
 It’s a good rule of thumb to add a few of them, and preferably the latest and the most used ones:

 - Install Google Chrome Browser, if your tests need it

 - Sign in to the Chrome browser to make it work robustly on tests.

 - Set Screen timeout to the maximum value.
 The same things as with screen lock, if the screen stays up for a longer period time, the better: